 Hence, intermittent fasting is much about hormone balance.
 What does that mean for women in particular?

+Yes, women can lose weight with intermittent fasting.
 Some people argue that intermittent fasting is only beneficial for men.

 But that we exist today is based on the fact that not only men are built for fasting.
 Hence, women had to survive food shortages.